WHEN ARE THE NEXT ELECTIONS?

 REGISTERING TO VOTE ABSENTEE

-You'll find voter registration forms and absentee ballot applications for every state on LongDistanceVoter.org.
-This site includes voter registration forms, absentee ballot applications, deadlines, easy-to-follow-directions, and a breakdown of the relevant laws.
-Start there, and you'll have everything you need in just one place.Finally, you often need to know your county when registering to vote or applying for an absentee ballot.
-If you know your zip code, you can find your county on the U.S. Census Bureau's website.
+You'll find voter registration forms and absentee ballot applications for every state on Vote.org or TurboVote.
+These sites include voter registration forms, absentee ballot applications, deadlines, easy-to-follow-directions, and a breakdown of the relevant laws.

 WHERE CAN I VOTE?